vipulnaik/working-drafts/eaf/longtermist-funding-is-expected-to-increase-a-lot-in-the-coming-years.md

 $1,417,000](https://survivalandflourishing.fund/sff-2021-h2-recommendations).

-I haven't seen any update yet around planned spending for 2022, and it's possible that the LTTFF will do yet another doubling from 2021 to 2022, to grant up to $16 million.
+I haven't seen any update yet around planned spending for 2022, and it's possible that the LTFF will do yet another doubling from 2021 to 2022, to grant up to $16 million.
 If it's able to scale that much, LTFF could absorb large grants from SFF in 2022 to make up what would otherwise be a funding shortfall.
 These grants would have to be